Areas of expertise: condition monitoring and advanced signal processing for the analysis of nonstationary data.

 She worked as an RA on the Engineering Nonlinearity project from October 2013 to February 2015.
 She was appointed as a Lecturer at the University of Sheffield in March 2015.

+Areas of expertise; Dynamics with friction, and experimental testing.
 Alessandro Cabboi (Cambridge) received a MSc from the University of Cagliari in Construction Engineering in 2010 and subsequently a PhD in Structural Engineering in 2014.
 The PhD work, supervised by Prof. Carmelo Gentile (Politecnico di Milano), was focused on the automation of operational modal analysis technique in application to permanent dynamic monitoring systems installed on historic structures and infrastructures.

 Areas of expertise: Nonlinear dynamics, energy harvesting.

 From Sept 2012 to April 2013 he was funded from Engineering Nonlinearity and again from April-Dec.
 2014.
 He is now a Lecturer at the University of Glasgow.

 and identification.
 Nikolaos Dervilis (Sheffield) obtained a BSc from the National University of Athens in Theoretical Physics, an MSc from Electronics and Engineering from the University of Edinburgh and obtained his PhD in SHM and machine learning of wind turbines from University of Sheffield.
 He worked on the Engineering Nonlinearity project from October 2013 until January 2016.
 He is now a Lecturer at the University of Sheffield.